 Impact of OBBB on on-site solar, battery economics & timing

-🔥 Exec Summary: federal tax credits for solar, energy storage, and other technologies are changing.
+Federal tax credits for solar, energy storage, and other technologies are changing.
 A new law signed on 7/4/25 (One Big Beautiful Bill (OBBB)) will soon remove the 30%+ federal investment tax credits (ITC) on solar.
 Yet it largely maintains the 30% credit value for energy storage.
-The rules are complex, and critical implementation details are still in flux with the US Treasury today.
-The bottom line is that for solar projects, there’s now an industry sprint underway to move from concepts to contracts, and lock in terms under current financial terms.
+The rules are complex, and critical implementation details were just clarified by IRS Notice 2025-42.
+(IRS)

 What this means for commercial landlords & tenants: there is an open but limited window to lock in a no-cost “call option” on ITC-supported solar projects.
 To give projects the best chance of benefiting from today's tax credits, and avoiding the potentially onerous foreign materials requirements, we advise that feasibility and procurement commence ASAP, so that contracts can be signed in 2H’25.